 Avocado paletas are a classic flavor, although there is a little variety in how they’re made.
 Some use water, others coconut milk and/or condensed milk.
 I’ve gone for a relatively typical but also healthier version with avocado, coconut milk, a little lime juice and honey.
 All you do is whizz everything up in the blender, pour into your moulds then freeze.
 I used only a small amount of honey so they weren’t overly sweet, but you can add a bit more if you prefer it sweeter.
 Certainly as we had went down well with my little one (and we enjoyed them too).

 It might seem obvious when you think about it, but the avocado gives such a smooth, creamy texture, as well as a lovely color, that makes these avocado ice pops so good.
 The coconut and little bit of lime help add to the tropical feel as well.
 They’re definitely not what you might be use to in your typical popsicle, but I’d argue they’re a whole lot better.
 All natural ingredients, easy to make, pretty healthy and tasty – hopefully that’s enough reasons to give them a try and see if you’ll hopefully agree.

-- 2 ripe avocados, peeled and stone removed
+- 2 avocados ripe, peeled and stone removed

 See all the other Mexican-inspired dishes being shared today:

 Let’s have a fiesta of Cinco de Mayo inspired recipes all week long!

 - Papusas de Queso from A Day in the Life on the Farm

 - Mexican Restaurant Rice from Palatable Pastime

 - Posole de Camarones (Shrimp and Hominy Stew) from Culinary Adventures with Camilla

 - Enchiladas to Feed a Crowd from Tip Garden